Like all medicines, vaccines can cause side effects. Most of these are mild to moderate and short-term. Not everyone gets side effects.

 It’s common to develop a fever (temperature of 38 degrees Celsius or above) after any vaccination.
 This usually happens within 2 days (48 hours) of getting the vaccine.
 It usually goes away within 2 days.

-You are more likely to get a fever after the first dose of this vaccine.
+You are more likely to get a fever after the second dose of your vaccine.

-If you feel uncomfortable, take paracetamol or ibuprofen.
-Follow the instructions on the box or leaflet.
-Do not take ibuprofen if you are pregnant.
+If you feel uncomfortable, take paracetamol or ibuprofen following the instructions on the box or leaflet.

 Updates on COVID-19 vaccine side effects